Asbestos Awareness is a phrase we have all heard, but do we really know what it is?

-EssentialSkillz offer a UKATA (Category A) Asbestos Awareness Certified eLearning Course.
+EssentialSkillz offers a UKATA (Category A) Asbestos Awareness Certified eLearning Course.

 Successful completion of the EssentialSkillz UKATA Category A Certified Online Asbestos Awareness Course, will provide users with the knowledge needed to identify the presence of asbestos, the different types of asbestos, the health risks associated with exposure to asbestos material and highlight the importance of safe working practices.